West Wheatfield Township, Pennsylvania

 West Wheatfield Township is a township in Indiana County, Pennsylvania, United States.
-The population was 2,164 at the 2020 census.
-The township includes the communities of Centerville, Climax, Clyde, Conpitt Junction, Germany, Heshbon, India, and Robinson.
+The population was 2,164 at the time of the 2020 census.

+This township includes the communities of Centerville, Climax, Clyde, Conpitt Junction, Germany, Heshbon, India, and Robinson.

 History

 The Bridge in West Wheatfield Township was listed on the National Register of Historic Places in 1988.

 Geography

 According to the United States Census Bureau, the township has a total area of 32.0 square miles (82.8 km2), of which 31.6 square miles (81.9 km2) is land and 0.3 square mile (0.9 km2) (1.10%) is water.